 The SFC is the principal regulator.

-While banks in Hong Kong are generally required to comply with various rules and regulations of the HKMA, there are no laws in Hong Kong that apply specifically to securitisations involving banks.
+While banks in Hong Kong are generally required to comply with various HKMA rules and regulations, there are no laws in Hong Kong that apply specifically to securitisations involving banks.

-There are no specific rules that apply to the form of SPEs or restriction as to the entity of SPEs used in securitisations.
-For the typical features of an SPE, please see 1.2 Special-Purpose Entities.
+There are no specific rules or restrictions that apply to the form of SPEs or other entities used in securitisations.
+For the typical features of an SPE, please see 1.2 Special-Purpose Entities (SPEs).

 SPEs are typically incorporated in offshore jurisdictions (such as the Cayman Islands).